Experienced Defective Product attorneys in just one call

 What Are the Elements of a Defective Product Claim?

-How to Prove Liability?
+How to Prove a Product Liability Claim

 Here are some common ways to prove liability in product liability claims:

 Building a strong case in a product liability lawsuit requires conducting a thorough investigation, gathering and preserving evidence, and building a persuasive argument that the defendant is responsible for the plaintiff’s injuries or damages caused by the defective product.
-Our experienced product liability attorneys at Goldberg & Loren can help you understand your legal options and develop a strong legal strategy.

 In 2021, there were 11.7 million emergency department treatments for injuries caused by consumer products.
 Many of these injuries occur with commonly used products that are typically considered safe.
 [1]